 2020 was a hard year for families, small businesses and corporations alike.
 Many sectors in the commercial and industrial markets saw severe downturn – a macro reflection of the housing and job crises in the private sector.
 Small business growth halted as a result of lockdowns and disruption in supply chains.
+Growing corporations stalled as they navigated pivoting to remote operations.
+Industrial companies paused as well as they tried to navigate damaged supply change and retrofit manufacturing facilities to be COVID-compliant.
 However, while some commercial sectors like retail, hotels and commercial real estate took real hits, others, like healthcare, multifamily housing and industrial real estate remained steady or even grew.
 Why?

-Well, people stopped travelling when the pandemic began, which hit the hotel industry hard.
-Office took a downturn as lockdowns caused people to work from home, and businesses with leased office spaces struggled to stay afloat, implementing mass furloughs as a result.
-And on the opposite end of the spectrum, data centers were busier than ever as medical professionals looked for a vaccine, and industrial real estate grew as retail businesses turned toward e-commerce and needed more warehousing space.
+People stopped travelling when the pandemic began, which hit the hotel industry hard.
+Office buildings and spaces took a downturn as lockdowns caused people to work from home, and businesses with leased office spaces struggled to stay afloat, implementing mass furloughs as a result.
+But on the opposite end of the spectrum, data centers were busier than ever as medical professionals looked for a vaccine, and industrial real estate grew as retail businesses turned toward e-commerce and needed more warehousing space.
 COVID’s effect on the commercial real estate markets in 2020 was definitely a mixed bag.

 As investors in commercial real estate looked towards 2021, they had a lot less of an idea of what the year would look like than we do now.
 In late 2020, investors still thought that the effects of the pandemic would disappear and allow for a quick recovery.
 Some even thought that 2021 would see the commercial real estate market bounce back to pre-pandemic levels.
 But as we head into fall of 2021, it’s becoming clear it’s a little more complicated than simply turning a corner and returning to “normal.”